andrei-madalin/Deploy_Cisco_CMS_with_Ansible/README.md

-# Cisco Meeting Server Deployment Guide
+# Cisco Meeting Server Deployment wiht ANSIBLE

 This guide provides step-by-step instructions for deploying Cisco Meeting Server (CMS) in your environment with Ansible.
 Cisco Meeting Server is a powerful collaboration platform that enables video and audio meetings for organizations.
 It offers scalability, security, and integration capabilities for effective communication.